Pelvic Organ Prolapse

 Possible treatment options include:

-- Surgery: For many decades surgeons have been using surgical procedures to treat prolapse.
-These include several different types of operations depending on type of prolapse, patient conditions and surgeon’s preference.
+Surgery: For decades surgeons have been using surgical procedures to treat prolapse.
+These include several different types of operations depending on the type of prolapse, patient conditions and surgeon’s preference.
 The last 10 to 15 years have seen major changes in traditional prolapse surgery.
 The main problem with traditional techniques is the high rate of recurrence of the prolapse (in the order of 30 to 50%).
 Several new surgical techniques have been made available.
 They involve not only new procedures, but also the use of biological and synthetic grafts.

 Please refer to the Minimally Invasive Surgery page for a more detailed explanation of surgical procedures.